SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/The_SBND_flux_files.md

 Need to enable AddGenieVtxTime parameter to calculate neutrino time during generation stage.
 Check [sbndcode PR #320]() and sbn-docdb#30136 for more details.
 Otherwise, it uses an identical window setup to ConfigH-v1.

+### ConfigK-v1

+Files were produced using BooNEtoGSimple on GPVM instead of the legacy MiniBooNE machines.
+Kaon weight is applied with a stand alone code and does not have MiniBooNE dependency.
+Check [sbndcode PR #???]() and sbn-docdb#??? for more details.
+Otherwise, it uses an identical window setup to ConfigJ-v1.